godsic/dwave-path-optimizer/README.md

 # Path Optimization Using D-Wave Leap

+## The Problem
+Release payload at the given point and make sure it visits as much recipients as possible within its working range.

 ## Prerequisites
 - `Python 3` with `pipenv`;
 - `Qt5` for cross-platform HiDPI-friendly visualization support via `matplotlib`;